5

 17

 • " You cannot apply the term ‘saved’ as it is understood in this church age, that is, after the cross.
 This ‘parable’ is pre-cross."
 Perhaps you could expand on your understanding of the Kingdom of Heaven, as it seems crucial here.
 Are you saying the Kingdom of Heaven existed only before the cross, and afterward was the Kingdom of God?
 Or ...?
-Jan 28, 2021 at 19:10
+Commented Jan 28, 2021 at 19:10

 • You did not explain if the 5 foolish virgins were saved or not.
 So who were the virgins that Jesus said, "I don't know you"?
 How do you know that this same day was the designated daily reading of the Torah for a Song of Solomon for that exact day?
-Jan 28, 2021 at 19:11
+Commented Jan 28, 2021 at 19:11

 • Also, how do you reconcile Matthew 19:23-24 (seemingly interchangeable use of 'Kingdom of Heaven' and 'Kingdom of God') with the idea these are separate concepts?
-Jan 28, 2021 at 20:14
+Commented Jan 28, 2021 at 20:14

 • 1